-The BTI was dictated by the High Council on Statistics in the meeting of the Permanent Comission hold on 26th June 2013, and it follows the guidelines of the 2013-2016 National Statistical Plan for the analysis and synthesis statistics and for the statistics that use administrative records, since this new statistic introduced shows features of both kinds of previous statistics.
+The BTI was dictated by the High Council on Statistics in the meeting of the Permanent Comission hold on 26th June 2013, and it follows the guidelines of the 2021-2024 National Statistical Plan for the analysis and synthesis statistics and for the statistics that use administrative records, since this new statistic introduced shows features of both kinds of previous statistics.

 The INE monthly disseminates three short-term statistics that measure, separately, the evolution of the turnover indices in the quarrying and manufacturing industries (Industrial Turnover Indices: ITI), in the services sector (Service Sector Activity Indicators: SSAI) and in the Retail Trade (Retail Trade Indices: RTI).
-These three short-term statistics are regulated by Regulation (EC) No 1165/98 of the European Council, dated on 19th May 1998, about the short-term statistics (STS), and modified by Regulation (EC) No 1158/2005 of the European Parliament and Council, dated on 6th July 2005.
-The objective of this Regulation is the creation of a common framework for the production of community statistics regarding the short-term evolution of the economic cycle.
+These three short-term statistics are regulated by Regulation (EU) 2019/2152 of the European Parliament and of the Council of 27 November 2019 on European business statistics and Commission Implementing Regulation (EU) 2020/1197 of 30 July 2020 laying down technical specifications and arrangements pursuant to Regulation (EU) 2019/2152 of the European Parliament and of the Council on European Business Statistics.
+The objective of these Regulations is the creation of a common framework for the production of European business statistics.

-On the other side, the Spanish Tax Agency prepares monthly a report on Sales, Employment and Salaries in Large Companies.
-Regarding Sales, data are obtained from monthly self-settlement of VAT carried out by Large Companies (VAT LG) (Forms 303 and 322).
+On the other side, the Spanish Tax Agency provides the INE with microdata.
+Data is obtained from monthly self-settlement of VAT carried out by Large Companies (VAT LG) (Forms 303 and 322).

-In order to calculate the BTI, the information of these three surveys already mentioned is complemented with the data provided by the Spanish Tax Agency for the rest of the sectors.
+In order to calculate the BTI, the information of these three surveys already mentioned is complemented with the data provided by the Spanish Tax Agency for the rest of the sectors, with the index calculated from the microdata provided by the Tax Agency

-Although, according to the STS1 Regulation, obtaining an aggregate indicator for all economic sectors is not compulsory, the advantages of this indicator, as compared with its low-cost obtention, led us to elaborate it, since the current situation makes essential to have available data to forecast or detect, as soon as possible, any turn or change in economic trends.
+Although, according to the EBS1 Regulation, obtaining an aggregate indicator for all economic sectors is not compulsory, the advantages of this indicator, as compared with its low-cost obtention, led us to elaborate it, since the current situation makes essential to have available data to forecast or detect, as soon as possible, any turn or change in economic trends.